 Home Care Volunteer

-The homecare volunteer provides much needed support for the family caring for their loved one.
-Activities may include visiting with the patient or family member, reading to the patient, doing light household chores, sitting with the patient while the caregiver runs an errand or takes a nap, and the like.
-A commitment of one to two hours/week is required and you must be at least 18 years old.
+Our home care volunteers provide much-needed support for family caregivers.
+Activities may include visiting with the patient or family member, reading to the patient, doing light household chores and sitting with the patient while the caregiver runs an errand or takes a nap.
+A commitment of one to two hours per week is required.
+Volunteers must be at least 18 years old.

 Community Outreach Volunteers

-Community Outreach Volunteers help increase Hope Hospice’s presence in the community by representing the organization at various community outreach meetings and events; and by visiting physician offices and local residential care facilities to drop off materials and offer educational instruction programs from Hope Hospice staff.
+Community outreach volunteers help increase Hope Hospice’s presence in the community by representing us at various community outreach meetings and events.
+They may visit physician offices and local residential care facilities to drop off materials and offer educational instruction programs from Hope Hospice staff.

-Volunteers are needed to work in the office filing, organizing materials, preparing mailings and helping with general office work.
-Volunteers can work a few hours weekly or be “on-call” for special projects.
+Our office volunteers support our mission through filing, organizing materials, preparing mailings and helping with general office work.
+A commitment of one to two hours per week is requested; office hours are Monday to Friday, 9 a.m. to 5 p.m.
+Volunteers can also be “on-call” for special projects.
 Office experience preferred.
-Office hours are Monday – Friday 9 am to 5 pm.
 Volunteers must be at least 16 years old.

 Vigil volunteers offer a calm presence at the bedside of someone during their active dying process.
 Training is provided to learn to be a vigil volunteer.
 You must be at least 18 years old and commit to four-hour shifts.